 I get it every year, and every year I love it!
 It’s a compilation CD of songs released from the radio station I listened to when I lived in Minnesota.
 (And that I still listen to online, because I like their music but more because I like feeling like I’m not that far away from my great MN friends.)

 It’s our holiday girlfriend tradition – and I love that.

 Often we have family traditions like going to the grandparent’s house or special meals together.
-We have work parties and neighborhood open houses.
-There’s school concerts and church events.
+We have worked parties and neighborhood open houses.
+They’re school concerts and church events.
 But do you have girlfriend holiday traditions?